 21. Up Your Game with Two-Step Popups

 Have you tried both regular and exit-intent popups, yet nothing meaningful to show for it?
-It’s about time you tried a two-step popup.
+You should try a two-step popup.

 A two-step popup – or Multi-step popup as some prefer to call it – takes users through 2 or more steps before completing an action.